GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 ----
 ### Text mining and analysis workflow steps

+The most common steps in the workflow include:
 - Find and build the dataset
 - Prepare text for processing
 - Computationally process text to extract data
 - Analyse text using computational methods
 - Visualise text using computational methods

-Read on to discover more on these activities.
+Read on to discover more about these activities.

 <p align="center">
   <a href="https://griffithunilibrary.github.io/intro-text-mining-analysis/content/1-what.html"><-- BACK</a> |